domingasdb/domingasdb/README.md

 - 💬 Ask me about **Python, Power BI, SQL, VBA-Excel**

 - 📫 How to reach me **domingasduarte95@gmail.com**

+- 👨‍💻 All of my projects are available in

 - 📄 Know about my experiences [https://www.linkedin.com/in/domingas-duarte-569497136/](https://www.linkedin.com/in/domingas-duarte-569497136/)